 Hard rejuvenation pruning normally take a few years to complete.
-In late fall, after the first frost, select 1/3 of the oldest and woodiest stems on your thyme plant.
-Using sharp, clean shears, cut these stems back by 1/2.
+In late fall, after the first frost, select one-third of the oldest and woodiest stems on your thyme plant.
+Using sharp, clean shears, cut these stems back by half.

 Repeat the process the next year until your thyme plant has returned to growing younger, more tender stems all over the plant.

 When you trim thyme for light rejuvenation, you are basically ensuring that your thyme plant does not become too woody in the future.

 In late summer, after the thyme plant has flowered, select the one-third oldest stems on the plant.
 Using sharp, clean shears, cut these back by two-third.

 This should be done yearly for the best health of the plant.